gkjohnson/three-mesh-bvh/README.md

 `intersectsBounds` takes the axis aligned bounding box representing an internal node local to the bvh, whether or not the node is a leaf, the score calculated by `boundsTraverseOrder`, the node depth, and the node index (for use with the [refit](#refit) function) and returns a constant indicating whether or not the bounds is intersected or contained meaning traversal should continue.
 If `CONTAINED` is returned (meaning the bounds is entirely encapsulated by the shape) then an optimization is triggered allowing the range and / or triangle intersection callbacks to be run immediately rather than traversing the rest of the child bounds.

 `intersectsRange` takes a triangle offset and count representing the number of triangles to be iterated over.
 1 triangle from this range represents 3 values in the geometry's index buffer.
 If this function returns true then traversal is stopped and `intersectsTriangle` is not called if provided.

+*NOTE The triangle range provided in `intersectsRange` is for the indirect bvh storage buffer if the option has been set so it is necessary to transform to geometry triangle indices using `resolveTriangleIndex`.*

 `intersectsTriangle` takes a triangle and the triangle index and returns whether or not the triangle has been intersected.
 If the triangle is reported to be intersected the traversal ends and the `shapecast` function completes.
 If multiple triangles need to be collected or intersected return false here and push results onto an array. `contained` is set to `true` if one of the parent bounds was marked as entirely contained (returned `CONTAINED`) in the `intersectsBoundsFunc` function.